fulminologylabs/nostar-scrape/NEXTSTEPS.md

     - Pre-populate some data (within pipeline) based on filter_handler and job_manager
     *** BOOKMARK ***

-    - FastAPI setup
-    - Create CRUD strategy and implement for first involved DB tables
+    - Create CRUD strategy and implement for first involved DB tables (Admin (Relay, Relay Config), FilterManager (Subscription), JobManager (Job, potentally New Batch table))
+    - Ensure tests and fixtures work
+    - Determine a test DB setup for now
-    - Fill out and create tests for filter_handler and job_manager
+    - Fill out and create tests for all other classes
     - Read enough information from DB to setup examples/historical v0.1 process
     - Explore Status ideas for batches / jobs
     - Test downgrade